CrychicTeam/CrychicDoc/docs/en/index.md

       light: /icon/mainindex/dashicons--privacy.png
       dark: /icon/mainindex/dashicons--privacy-dark.png
     title: Easy Accessibility
     details: Build using GitHub Flow, send it to a private repository, and then transfer it to a physical server.
-This optimizes the access speed for users in China while ensuring the stability of the website for all users.
+This optimizes the access speed for users in China while ensuring the stability of the website for all users by using Cloudflare CDN.
 ---

 <index />